Healthdirect Free Australian health advice you can count on.

 • teeth and gums

-• soft and hard palates, which form the roof of your mouth
+• hard and soft palates and uvula (these form the roof of your mouth)

 • a tongue